orbisgis/doc.orbisgis.org/docs/users/attributes.rst

-Operation on a field
+Operation on a column
 ----------------------------

-With a right-click on a field, the user can access to several options:
+With a right-click on a column (field), the user can access to several options:

 - Sort ascending ( |Asc| ) / descending ( |Desc| ),
 - Unsort ( |Unsort| ),